okta/okta.github.io/_source/_docs/api/resources/linked-objects.md

 ##### Response Parameters
 {:.api .api-response .api-response-params}

-Links to all users associated to the specified `primary` user for the specified `associated` role.
+Links to all users associated to the specified `primary` user for the specified `associated` relationship.

 ##### Request Example
 {:.api .api-request .api-request-example}